ratansingh98/tf_quantization/README.md

 ## Model Quantization

+Quantization works by reducing the precision of the numbers used to represent a model's parameters, which by default are 32-bit floating point numbers.
+This results in a smaller model size and faster computation.

 This was test on i5 8600K and nivida gtx 1080.
 |S No.|  Name |  Test Accuracy  |Speed  |   Model Size|